 You can also expect to see designers tackling topical issues with their gardens in 2019.
 Sarah Eberle is exploring how forests are faring in the face of climate change with her design, The Resilience Garden, while Chris Beardshaw will consider sustainability and the potential of a circular economy in The Morgan Stanley Garden.

 The popular Artisan Gardens are also making a welcome return.
 These smaller spaces located in leafy Ranelagh Gardens offer thought-provoking designs that tell a story.
 Here, find gardens that raise awareness for donkeys, motor neurone disease and land-based education.

 Coming back to Chelsea for a second year are the Space to Grow Gardens.
-Featuring designs sponsored by the likes of Warner Edwards and Facebook, these spaces will show you how to create showstopping displays with limited space.
+Featuring designs sponsored by the likes of CAMFED and Facebook, these gardens will show you how to create showstopping displays with limited space.

 Dine in style

 Returning to the show in 2019 is the fabulous Jardin Blanc, an innovative dining experience cooked up by award-winning chef, Raymond Blanc OBE.

 Reserve your table at the most exclusive eatery in all of Chelsea.
 Nestled in a peaceful corner of the show, you can enjoy breakfast, lunch, afternoon tea or dinner with a menu curated by Raymond Blanc.